 - 31st January – for any tax you owe for the previous tax year (known as a balancing payment) and your first ‘Payment on account’

 Payments on account are advance payments towards the tax bill you will owe for that tax year.
-It is calculated by looking at your previous year’s tax bill and if that was over £1,000 it is calculated automatically and is payable in two instalments.
-The first is due on 31st January, the same day as your balancing payment which clears your tax bill for the previous year.
-The second is due on 31st July.
-It is designed to help you spread your payments plus HMRC prefer to receive your payments as soon as possible rather than waiting until 10 months after the tax year end again.
+It is calculated by looking at your previous year’s tax bill, if this was over £1,000 your payment is automatically calculated and payable in two separate instalments.

 Making payments to HMRC